SigmazGFX/RotaryLockSD3/README.md

  Users may now use custom sound files which can be triggered by any 7 digit number dialed.
- The same dialed numbers may also be used to control any one of the 7 available digital pin states.
+ The same dialed numbers may also be used to control any one of the 9 available digital pins states.

   |Available Pins on UNO|
   |------------------------|